 Although there is a severe shortage when compared with the number of individuals who actually have one of these conditions, headache specialists are located in just about every state in the U.S. In total, there are over 500 UCNS-certified professionals, and it is promising to see that this data continues to rise—in fact, there were just over 400 who held the certification as of two years ago.
 Many states also have academic headache centers, which focus exclusively on treatment, research and training within the specialty.

 Not surprisingly, the most densely populated states (New York, Florida, California, etc.) have the highest amount of specialists.
 Only five states—Alaska, Montana, New Mexico, North Dakota, and Wyoming—fail to have a single designated professional with the designation.
 Check out the map below for a full state-by-state breakdown.

 |State||UCNS-certified specialists||State||UCNS-certified specialists|

 |District of Columbia||2||Massachusetts||22|

 How can I contact one of these specialists in my area?

 There are numerous “physician finder” tools available to locate UCNS-certified specialist.
-The Migraine Research Foundation sorts each one by location, with a corresponding phone number, and can be found here.
-Of course, you can always download the full list of UCNS “diplomates” (as they refer to everyone who holds an active certification) and do your own online research to obtain their contact information.
+You can always access the list of UCNS “diplomates” (as they refer to everyone who holds an active certification) and do your own online research to obtain their contact information.
 If you want to explore a broader search of both certified and non-certified headache professionals, the National Headache Foundation has an online directory that allows you to filter results by name, location, or certification.
 Either way, you can rest assured that help is available!